Dennis DeYoung: 2020–present: New studio albums

 On May 22, 2020, DeYoung released 26 East, Vol. 1, his seventh solo studio album and first in over a decade.
 The title comes from the real-life address on the South Side of Chicago which DeYoung grew up in, where he formed the nucleus of what would become Styx.
-The last song on the record, "To the Good Old Days", features Julian Lennon.26 East, Vol. 2 was released on June 11, 2021 and is intended to be DeYoung's final album.
+The last song on the record, "To the Good Old Days", features Julian Lennon.

+26 East, Vol. 2 was released on June 11, 2021, and is intended to be DeYoung's final album.
 The album features fellow Chicago natives guitarist Tom Morello of Rage Against the Machine and Audioslave on a track co-written with Jim Peterik of The Ides of March, formerly of Survivor and 38 Special fame.

-On June 5, 2022 Styx was inducted into the Illinois Rock & Roll Museum Hall of Fame.
+On June 5, 2022, Styx was inducted into the Illinois Rock & Roll Museum Hall of Fame.
 That same night Dennis DeYoung was additionally inducted as a songwriter.

+In August 2023, it was announced the music publishing catalog rights for a majority of DeYoung's compositions had been acquired by the New York City-headquartered music publishing and talent management company, Primary Wave.
+The deal included master recording rights for a majority of recordings featuring DeYoung's performances.

 Personal life

 On January 18, 1970, DeYoung married his longtime sweetheart Suzanne Feusi.
-The couple have two children, daughter Carrie Ann and son Matthew.
-Suzanne DeYoung frequently joined her husband on the road, and eventually their children came along as well, as a way to provide stability for their family.
+They met at a high school dance when he was 17 years old and she was 15 years old.
+The couple have two children.
+DeYoung is a devout Catholic.

-DeYoung is an avid fan of the Chicago White Sox and personal friend of former manager, Hall-of-Famer Tony LaRussa.
+DeYoung is a fan of the Chicago White Sox and personal friend of former manager, Baseball Hall of Famer Tony LaRussa.